Siebel CRM Licensing

 How do companies typically end up using unlicensed Siebel modules?

-Siebel installations have all modules unlocked, and administrators can easily grant access without needing serial keys or pre-approval.
+Siebel installations have all modules unlocked, allowing administrators to easily grant access without requiring serial keys or pre-approval.
 This often leads to modules being accessed that the organization has not paid for, resulting in compliance risks.

 What are custom views, and how do they impact Siebel licensing compliance?

-Custom views in Siebel are tailored interfaces or reports created by the user.
+Custom views in Siebel are tailored interfaces or reports that users create.
 They can unintentionally draw upon modules or data the organization is not licensed for, leading to compliance issues.
 Each view needs to be mapped to ensure it only utilizes licensed modules.

 What should be included in a regular Siebel licensing audit?